cisqo/jobs/README.md

 ## Who we are

-At this point we are team of 3 people fully dedicated to the project + several contractors helping us along the way.
+At this point we are a team of 3 people fully dedicated to the project + several contractors helping us along the way.
 We're based in central/eastern Europe and work remotely.

 ## Who we're looking for